xeptagondev/performance-app-methodology/methodology/values/sesp.md

 Number of Projects with Completed SESP / Number of Total Projects with Completed + Pending SESP **= Completion Rate.**

 {% hint style="info" %}
-This calculation counnts the `Pending` status as "incomplete'.
+This calculation counts the `Pending` status as "incomplete'.
 {% endhint %}

 The Completion Rate (i.e. 75%) is then the score for this indicator.